 - On June 3, 2013, Counsel for the Public filed a Motion for Rehearing.
-On June 7, 2013, the Applicant filed an objection to Counsel for the Public's Motion for Rehearing. - On June 3, 2013, the Applicant filed a Motion for Rehearing and Motion to Reopen the Record.
-On June 13, 2013, Industrial Wind Action Group ("IWA") filed an objection to the Applicant's Motion for Rehearing and Motion to Reopen the Record.
+On June 7, 2013, the Applicant filed an objection to Counsel for the Public's Motion for Rehearing. - On June 3, 2013, the Applicant filed a Motion for Rehearing and Motion to Reopen the Record.2 On June 13, 2013, Industrial Wind Action Group ("IWA") filed an objection to the Applicant's Motion for Rehearing and Motion to Reopen the Record.
 On June 13, 2013, the Audubon Society of New Hampshire ("Audubon") filed an objection to the Applicant's Motion for Rehearing and to Reopen.
-On June 13, 2013, Counsel for the Public filed an objection to the Applicant's Motion to the Applicant's Motion for Rehearing and to Reopen.
-On June 13, 2013, Counsel for the Public filed an objection to the Applicant's Motion for Rehearing and Motion for Rehearing and Motion to Reopen the Record.
+On June 13, 2013, Counsel for the Public filed an objection to the Applicant's Motion for Rehearing and Motion to Reopen the Record.
 On June 13, 2013, Edwards/Allen, the North Branch Residents, and the Abutters also filed a joint objection to the Applicant's Motion for Rehearing and Motion to Reopen the Record.